stevie1mat/ChatVault/README.md

-# WhatsApp Chat Parser
+# ChatVault

-A modern Next.js web application for parsing and viewing WhatsApp chat exports with advanced search and filtering capabilities.
+A modern web application for searching, filtering, and analyzing WhatsApp chat exports.
+Upload your `.txt` chat files and explore conversations with powerful search tools, date filtering, and comprehensive analytics.

+## 📖 Description

+ChatVault is a powerful web application that helps you explore and analyze your WhatsApp conversations.
+Simply upload your exported chat files and gain insights into your messaging patterns, search through conversations, and export filtered results.

+### Key Capabilities:

-## Features
+## ✨ Features

 - 📱 **Chat Parsing**: Parse WhatsApp chat exports (.txt files) with standard formatting
 - 🔍 **Search & Filter**: Real-time search by keyword, date range, time range, and sender